Mahmoud0-0Salah/MSFCipher/README.md

 - Pull requests are welcome!
 Feel free to fork this project, improve it, and submit a PR.

 ## 📜 License
+- This project is open-source and available under the MIT License.

 ## 🧪 Demo
 - You can quickly test each cipher by running Test/ConsoleApp1